Web Design Lessons Not To Be Ignored

 Your web design should present your identity clearly and consistently.

 Bliss is all about light, positive, and happy vibes, and expresses them through pastel colors.
-You will also notice that they maintain the blue-pink-violet color scheme throughout their site.
+You will also notice they maintain the blue-pink-violet color scheme throughout their site.

 Customers are attracted to consistent branding.
 It allows them to know who you are and makes them more likely to patronize your store.